6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 Conclusion

 Our top choice for a HAM radio for your car is the QB25 from Radioddity.
-Its quad-band, quad-standby operation, multi-function display, and great audio quality are unbeatable features.
+Its quad-band, quad-standby operation, multi-function display, and excellent audio quality are unbeatable features.
 It is a trusted and popular radio in the HAM user community.

 We found that the best HAM radio for the money is the Talkcoop KT-8900.
-Its adjustable power setting and included programming cable make it a great value choice that won’t break the bank.
+Its adjustable power setting and programming cable make it a great value choice that won’t break the bank.